-At Bethesda, we treat both our patients and their families with the respect and attention they deserve.
+At Bethesda Hospital, a member of HealthEast, we treat both our patients and their families with the respect and attention they deserve.
 We understand that a sudden trauma or long-term illness requires serious, specialized care within a family-focused facility.
 We’re here to help you through this difficult journey, with innovative treatments, 24/7 CaringBridge connection, chapel and meditation rooms — even pet visits.

 About Bethesda Hospital